Harry Hodson prize

 Other conditions

-Applicants should be aged under 30 and registered students on 31 December 2023.
-Although only one Hodson Prize will be awarded each year, the Editor may offer publication to other entries submitted.
+Applicants should be aged under 30 and registered students on 31 December 2024.
+Although only the value of one Hodson Prize will be awarded each year, the Editor may offer publication to other entries submitted.
 Authors should retain copies of their articles, which will not normally be returned.

 Judging